 Some federal districts, usually the smaller districts, often have only one grand jury sitting at a time.
-In larger and busier federal districts such as the Southern District of Florida, the Southern District of New York, the Northern District of Illinois, and others based in large cities, multiple grand juries sit all the time.
+In larger and busier federal districts such as the Southern District of Florida, the Southern District of New York, the Northern District of Illinois, and others based in large cities, multiple federal grand juries sit all the time.

-Twelve jurors must vote in favor of returning an indictment before an indictment can be presented to a federal judge.
+Twelve jurors must vote in favor of returning a federal indictment before an indictment can be presented to a federal judge.
 When a federal grand jury votes to return an indictment, it is said that the grand jury voted to return a “true bill”.
 In the rare instance, as discussed above, when there is a “no bill,” no double jeopardy issues come into play and the case can simply be presented to another grand jury, which it always is.

 Why Hire Us?